jenniferbacon01/CV/README.md

 - I have always been conscientious and curious; I apply myself fully to whatever I am doing.
 - On my banking graduate scheme, I saw opportunities for increased efficiency in the Operations department; I taught myself VBA so I could build some macros and challenge established processes.
-- At my last company, I took on a lot of responsibility and did not have a direct manager, learning a range of industry specific theories and concepts.
+- When I moved into Risk, I did not have a direct manager.
+I took on responsibility very quickly and learnt a range of new skills and concepts with very little guidance.
 - I am highly ambitious and willing to work hard to achieve goals set by myself and others.

 ## Projects